griverorz/griverorz.github.io/_pages/research.md

 	Public Procurement (with Jorge Gallego and Juan Mart&iacute;nez).

-* The Political Preferences of the Wealthy in the U.S. and the Netherlands (Marko Klasnja, Liz Suhay, and Paul Smeets).
+* The Political Preferences of the Wealthy in the U.S. and the Netherlands (with Marko Klasnja, Liz Suhay, and Paul Smeets).

 * Using Natural Language Processing and Machine Learning to Process Open Text Field Comments in a Panel Study (with Catherine